marcelopalacioabreu/b00m-h3adsh0t/README.md

 * **Aimbot can be easily toggled on and off using the mouse or keyboard**
 * Recognizes game objects in a certain range, then aims at the objects using game physics

+  * **Game Player Detection**
+    * In the game memory is the X,Y, and Z coordinates of each player for rendering
+    * Aimbot scans memory locations for this information and stores the game information
+    * Access to two positions--the player's and the enemies
+    * Subtracting the two positions as vectors gives the vector between the two
+    * Calculate the angle from the player's current look vector to the desired angle vector

+  **Aim Automatically**
+    * Inject information directly to the game
+      * DLL injection
+      * Overwriting current FPS game aim functions
+      * Patching in-place the Direct3D or OpenGL DLL
+    * Examining the functions calls to draw geometry
+    * Inserting b00m-h3adsh0t's own geometry functions (for things like wall-hacks or glitches)
+    * Fine-tune with some constants adjusting for any dynamic data structure moving players around on you

 * **Neural Network**

     * Program takes **multiple screenshots** to recognize objects